Strawberry White Chocolate Oatmeal Cookies

 • Fold in strawberries and white chocolate.

-• Using a 2 tablespoon measure, put the cookies at least two inches apart on a cookie sheet lined with parchment paper.
+• Using a 2 tablespoon measure, place the cookies at least two inches apart on a cookie sheet lined with parchment paper.

 Nutrition